 The necessity for safer and better means of transportation of supplies to these mining camps became most urgent.
-Sacramento, the end of the California branch of the Oregon Trail, and the center of the early gold excitement in California, for a number of years had demanded the attention of the hardy frontiersmen and risking miner, in their mad rush to California, in those days of the ’49er and following years.
-With the advent of gold being found in those inland territories of Idaho, Utah, Montana, and Colorado, new trails or roads were put into operation.
-These were not constructed by the government, but side routes from the main trails, made by the men seeking gold.
-Anything to add to adventure and excitement was not considered a hardship, not even the opening of a hazardous road in and through the mountains or on the trackless prairie.
-As a logical outcome of the constant need for food, clothing and tools, an organized movement was started to have supplies transferred from the Missouri River to the wealth-bearing mountains.
+One of these places was Sacramento at the end of the California branch of the Oregon Trail, and the center of the early gold excitement in California.

+After more gold was found in the inland territories of Idaho, Utah, Montana, and Colorado, new trails were blazed.
+These were not constructed by the government but were side routes from the main trails, made by the men seeking gold.
+As a logical outcome of the constant need for food, clothing, and tools, an organized movement was started to have supplies transferred from the Missouri River to the wealth-bearing mountains.

-Before the establishment of the regular freight trains, individual families, on their way to the West, banded together for self-protection from the hostile Indians.
-Exactly as to how commerce could be extended to those who had pushed into the unoccupied lands, received not only the perplexing consideration of those who were to make the journey, but companies doing a transporting business took the matter under advisement.
-Our government attempted to offer a solution for this congested form of trade, the demand for supplies vastly outrunning the possibility of getting the commodities to the West.
+Before the establishment of the regular freight trains, individual families on their way to the West banded together for self-protection from the hostile Indians.
+Exactly as to how commerce could be extended to those who had pushed into the unoccupied lands, received not only the perplexing consideration of those who were to make the journey but also to the companies doing a transporting business.

-Finally the people of the Pacific coast demanded that the government take the necessary steps toward establishing a mail route across the mountains and the plains.
-When Utah was created as a territory, the people had to wait for official information of the Act of Congress, from September, 1850, to January of the following year, the informing letter going by the Panama route to California and then east back to Utah.
-In July, 1850, the first mail route of monthly service was established between Independence and Salt Lake, where it met an extension line going to California, a very unsatisfactory enterprise, which only continued for a short time.
-In 1854 the government established a mail service, also monthly, to Sacramento from the Missouri River by the southern route, via Albuquerque, New Mexico, a service that also failed to meet the demand.
+Finally, the people of the Pacific coast demanded that the government take the necessary steps toward establishing a mail route across the mountains and the plains.
+When Utah was created as a territory, the people had to wait for the official Act of Congress, from September 1850 to January 1851, because the documents traveled via the Panama route to California and then east back to Utah.
+In July 1850, the first mail route of monthly service was established between Independence, Missouri and Salt Lake, City, Utah, where it met an extension line going to California.

-It was not until the year 1858 that efficient mail service for the far West was established, when the Butterfield Southern Overland Mail route was put into operation.
-The mail was at first sent only semi-weekly, but soon changed to a six days in the week service, the stages not running on Sundays.
-This route was two thousand seven hundred and fifty-nine miles long, going by the way of El Paso, Yuma, and California, making the journey, under favorable conditions, in twenty-three to twenty-five days, carrying letters for ten cents per half ounce, a passenger fare of one hundred dollars being paid for the trip.
+Efficient mail service to the far West also occurred in 1858, when the Butterfield Southern Overland Mail route was put into operation.
+The mail was first sent only semi-weekly but soon changed to six days per week.
+This route was 2,759 miles long, going by the way of El Paso, Texas to Yuma, Arizona, and then to California, making the journey, under favorable conditions, in 23-25 days.
+The letters cost 10¢ per half ounce and passengers paid a fair of $100.
 The one great advantage of this route over other routes was that it was so far south that it avoided the snows to be found on northern trails.

-This stage line was forty percent longer than any other of our established stage lines, an expensive affair from the mere fact of its unusual length.
-The road’s equipment was also costly, for it contained one hundred Concord coaches, one thousand horses, five hundred mules, seven hundred and fifty men, and one hundred and fifty drivers.
-The Civil War coming in 1861 forced our government to change the route into a more northern territory, selecting the Overland Trail for a new road, to run from St. Joseph, Missouri to Placerville, California, the road being known at the “Central Route.”
+This stage line was 40% longer than any other established stage line, an expensive affair from the mere fact of its unusual length.
+The road’s equipment was also costly, for it contained 100 Concord coaches, 1,000 horses, 500 mules, 750 men, and 150 drivers.
+When the Civil War began in 1861, it forced the government to change the route to a more northern territory, selecting the Overland Trail for a new road, to run from St. Joseph, Missouri to Placerville, California, which became known as the “Central Route.”